Pedro Castillo

-After taking office, Castillo played in between naming far-left and moderate left-wing cabinets, allegedly under the strong influence of the leader of his party, Vladimir Cerrón, and at the same time from more progressive left-wing politicians.
-In attempts to appease the right-wing Congress, he also appointed members of center and center-right political parties as ministers of state.
-He ultimately left the Free Peru party in June 2022 to govern as an independent.
-Castillo was noted for appointing four different governments in six months, the most in Peruvian history in such a timespan.
+After taking office, Castillo named far-left and left-wing cabinets, due to the influence of Free Peru leader Vladimir Cerrón and other more left-wing politicians.
+A social conservative, Castillo ultimately began to align his policies with Congress and Evangelical groups on social issues, including his opposition to same-sex marriage, gender studies and sex education.
+He would leave the Free Peru party in June 2022 to govern as an independent.
+In attempts to appease the right-wing Congress, he later appointed members of center and center-right political parties as ministers of state.
+Castillo was noted for appointing four different governments in six months, a Peruvian record.

-Congress hindered much of Castillo's presidency and made him face three impeachment proceedings, although the first two failed to reach the necessary votes to remove him from office.
-Following the second failed impeachment vote in March 2022, protests took place across the country against high fuel and fertiliser prices caused by the Russian invasion of Ukraine and sanctions against Russia.
+Castillo's presidency had a minority in congress, and faced opposition which led to three impeachment proceedings, although the first two failed to reach the necessary votes to remove him from office.
+Following the second failed impeachment vote in March 2022, protests took place across the country against high fuel and fertilizer prices caused by the Russian invasion of Ukraine and sanctions against Russia.
 Mining protests also intensified as the country's economy plummeted.
 On 1 December 2022, Peru's Congress approved a motion initiated by opposition lawmakers to start the third formal attempt to impeach him since he took office.

-On 7 December, Castillo, citing obstruction by Congress, attempted to dissolve Congress, form a provisional government, institute a national curfew, and call for the formation of an assembly to draft a new constitution.
+On 7 December 2022, Castillo, facing imminent impeachment proceedings, attempted a self-coup, attempting to form a provisional government, institute a national curfew, and call for the formation of an assembly to draft a new constitution.
 Castillo was impeached by Congress within the day and was detained for sedition and high treason.
 He was succeeded by First Vice President Dina Boluarte.
-After his removal, pro-Castillo protests broke out calling for new elections and the release of Castillo from detention.
-Castillo, along with some Latin American governments including Argentina, Bolivia, Colombia, Honduras and Mexico, have continued to recognize that he is the democratically elected President of Peru following the events in December 2022.
+After his removal, pro-Castillo protests broke out calling for new elections and Castillo's release, leading Boluarte to align herself with the opposition to Castillo.